 Witness a special revelry unfolding itself in this worksheet made beautiful with images.
 Students of grade 5 and grade 6 figure out the pictorial sentence, and write a correct tag question for it.

 This tag question worksheet pdf is at its classic best, and kids display a judicious sense of application while at it.
 They read each sentence and add an appropriate tag question to it.

 Let not the vagaries of tag questions distract children in no manner whatsoever!
 By picking the correct tag question for each sentence, they strike up a friendship with tag questions.

 Watch the promising champs delight in the company of tag questions, and take pride while this delight makes way for rapture!
 Here, they write a positive tag question for every negative sentence.

 We are sure children now are clamoring for more practice with tag questions.
 It's up to you to calm them down by letting them write negative tag questions for positive sentences.

 Let the ambitious heroes leave no stone unturned in pursuit of excellence while mastering tag questions.
-This exercise gets kids busy rewriting each sentence by adding the correct tag from the box.
+This printable exercise gets 5th grade and 6th grade kids busy rewriting each sentence by adding the correct tag from the box.